Ecological Survival and

 As shown, ecological overshoot resulted in two distinct sets of environmental impacts, which together constitute the ecological crisis.
 The first is the greenhouse gas (GHG) crisis.
 This is an extreme emergency due to the proximity of tipping points and points of no return (see box), especially in the rapidly melting Arctic.
 The second are non-GHG impacts such as habitat destruction, the over-exploitation of renewable resources, various forms of non-GHG pollution, and wastes.
 These can seriously harm ecosystems and reduce biodiversity, but their tipping points are likely further away and they can therefore be addressed at a somewhat lower priority.

 Points Of No Return

 A tipping point is the level of environmental impact where damage increases abruptly due to cascading effects, positive feedbacks, or other factors.
-If the impact continues to rise a point of no return could be reached.
+If the impact passes a critical threshold, a point of no return could be reached.
 At this stage human efforts no longer suffice to reverse the damage, which means that ecosystem collapse is inevitable.
 For details see this post.

 The GHG crisis requires extensive clarification because it has been grossly misrepresented by those seeking to avoid fundamental change.